-This is one of the newest players on the Shibuya hotel scene, but Mustard has already established itself as a boundary-pushing hotel to watch.
-Located just behind the bustling Shibuya Crossing in the newly rejuvenated Shibuya Bridge complex, the hotel is surrounded by shiny new bars, cafés and shopping outlets.
+Mustard, which opened in 2018, has established itself as a boundary-pushing hotel to watch.
+Located just behind the bustling Shibuya Crossing in the revamped Shibuya Bridge complex, the hotel is surrounded by shiny new bars, cafés and shopping outlets.
 If you want to get around the city just like the Shibuya locals do, the hotel can hook you up with smooth, affordable bike rental from W-BASE, the bicycle shop.

-Shibuya Stream Excel Hotel Tokyu is a brand new complex that’s already proving to be one of the most popular accommodation options in the city.
-Its location couldn’t get more central – it’s just 800 meters from Shibuya Crossing and a 12-minute walk to the shopping hub of Shibuya, while the Shibuya Stream shopping complex sits right on the hotel’s doorstep.
-The decor is classically styled inner city living with a progressive edge.
+Shibuya Stream Excel Hotel Tokyu, one of the most popular accommodation options in the city, couldn’t be more central – it’s just 800m (0.5mi) from Shibuya Crossing and a 12-minute walk to the shopping hub of Shibuya, while the Shibuya Stream shopping complex sits right on the doorstep.
+The decor is classic inner-city living with a progressive edge.